 The Vancouver Airport Authority [the "Airport Authority"] is incorporated under Part II of the Canada Corporations Act as a not-for-profit corporation.
-The Airport Authority is governed by a Board of Directors, with nine members appointed by the Government of Canada and various government and professional bodies, up to five directors appointed by the Board from the community at large, and one seat on the Board held by the President and CEO of the Airport Authority.
+The Airport Authority is governed by a Board of Directors, of whom nine members are appointed by the Government of Canada and various government and professional bodies, up to five directors are appointed by the Board from the community at large, and one seat on the Board is held by the President and CEO of the Airport Authority.